What is OCR?

 Character Recognition

 Once the image is prepared, the OCR software uses algorithms to detect and extract characters from the document.
-It identifies the patterns and shapes of letters and numbers and compares them with a database of fonts and characters.
+It analyzes the patterns and shapes of letters and numbers and compares them with a database of fonts and characters.

 Post-Processing